sharetribe/flex-docs/src/docs/tutorial-transaction-process/create-transaction-process/index.md

 In the preauthorized state, the money hasn't left the customer's bank account.
 There is just a cover reservation made for the future capture of the payment.
-This is done to avoid insufficient funds error.
+This is done to avoid an insufficient funds error.
 Stripe can hold this preauthorization for 7 days and, therefore, we have an automatic expiration in the preauthorized state.

 <br/>

-In these declines and expire transitions, **:action/stripe-refund-payment** will release the cover reservation, but if it's called after the payment is captured, it will refund the payment.
+In these decline and expire transitions, **:action/stripe-refund-payment** releases the cover reservation, but if it's called after the payment is captured, it will refund the payment.
 And to be more specific, then both transfers are reversed:

 <br/>